Skip to contents

 custom_images

-(Optional) A character vector of image filenames in the format DYYYYMMDDTHHMMSS_IFCBXXX_ZZZZZ, where "XXX" represents the IFCB number and "ZZZZZ" represents the ROI number.
-These filenames should match the roi_number assignment in the feature_files and can be used as a substitute for MATLAB files.
+(Optional) A character vector of image filenames in the format DYYYYMMDDTHHMMSS_IFCBXXX_ZZZZZ(.png), where "XXX" represents the IFCB number and "ZZZZZ" represents the ROI number.
+These filenames should match the roi_number assignment in the feature_files and can be used as a substitute for classification files.

 custom_classes